MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/distribute-corporate-news-to-your-organization.md

-## Use the news web part to distribute news on the sites you want
+## Step 4: Use the news web part to distribute news on the sites you want

 ![Image showing news web part.](media/news-web-part.png)